We get asked this question a lot: Does my car insurance cover me if I leave my keys in my car?

 That can be a problem, especially for homeowners, because deductibles can be very high.

 And if your car has custom parts or modifications, those parts or that extra value won’t be included in a stock, off-the-shelf car insurance policy.
 Just like you have a modified, custom car, you should have a modified, custom car insurance policy to adequately protect it.
-Otherwise you could grossly underinsured in the event of theft, vandalism, or collision.
+Otherwise, you could be grossly underinsured in the event of theft, vandalism, or collision.

 Invest in a GPS device.
 If your car is stolen, you and the police are more likely to be able to locate it quickly, before the thieves can do too much damage.
 A GPS device hidden in the car may also help police find the “chop shop,” where thieves strip stolen vehicles for parts to sell on the aftermarket.
 Which can help break up theft rings in your area and reduce overall crime.